 Device – Drug Combinations: Practical Guidance on Borderline Issues and the Consultation Process

-This one day course has been designed to provide manufacturers with the knowledge and skills to interpret the requirements of the drug consultation process for devices containing ancillary medicinal substances.
+Our one-day course has been designed to provide manufacturers with the knowledge and skills to interpret the requirements of the drug consultation process for devices containing ancillary medicinal substances.

-This in-house course focuses on determination of the applicable European legislation for borderline products, and provides insight into further information and guidance related to the distinction between medical devices and medicinal products.
+This course focuses on determination of the applicable European legislation for borderline products, and provides insight into further information and guidance related to the distinction between medical devices and medicinal products.
 This course also examines devices incorporating derivatives of human blood or plasma.

 Who should attend?

-- Professionals working in Regulatory Affairs
+- Professionals working in Regulatory Affairs, Research and Development

 - Project managers and any staff involved in the product to market process